PixelsCamp/talks/why-you-dont-need-a-blockchain_kirill-pimenov.md

-Why your project doesn't need a blockchain (unless you don't have a choice)
+Why your project doesn't need a blockchain
 =================================================

 * Speaker   : Kirill Pimenov